NCERT Solutions for Class 10 History Chapter 3 – CBSE Free PDF Download

 - Rinderpest (a fast-spreading disease of cattle plague) arrived in Africa in the late 1880s.
 It had a terrifying impact on people’s livelihoods and the local economy.
-It started in East Africa and soon spread to the other parts of the continent.
-Within five years, it reached the Cape of Good Hope (Africa’s Southernmost tip) by which it had killed 90 % of the cattle population in that part of Africa.
+It started in East Africa and soon spread to other parts of the continent.
+Within five years, it reached the Cape of Good Hope (Africa’s Southernmost tip), by which it had killed 90 % of the cattle population in that part of Africa.
 It spread through infected cattle imported from British Asia to feed the Italian soldiers invading Eritrea in East Africa.
-Using this situation to their advantage, colonizing nations conquered and subdued Africa by monopolizing scarce cattle resources to force Africans into the labour market.
-The Africans were forced to work for a wage due to the loss of their livelihood due to the effect of Rinderpest.
+Using this situation to their advantage, colonising nations conquered and subdued Africa by monopolising scarce cattle resources to force Africans into the labour market.
+The Africans were forced to work for a wage due to the loss of their livelihood because of the effect of Rinderpest.

 - The First World War was the first modern industrial war.
-It saw the use of machine guns, tanks, aircraft, chemical weapons etc on a massive scale.
-To fight such a war millions of soldiers had to be recruited from around the world and moved to the frontlines on large ships and trains.
+It saw the use of machine guns, tanks, aircraft, chemical weapons etc., on a massive scale.
+To fight such a war, millions of soldiers had to be recruited from around the world and moved to the frontlines on large ships and trains.
 The scale of death and destruction was unlike any other conflict in the modern era.
-Most of the killed and maimed were men of working age, the deaths and injuries of these men drastically reduced the able-bodied workforce in Europe.
-Within fewer members within the family, household incomes declined after the war.
-Thus women stepped in to do the jobs that were earlier done by men.
-It increased the role of women led to a demand for equal status in society.
+Most of the killed and maimed were men of working age; the deaths and injuries of these men drastically reduced the able-bodied workforce in Europe.
+With fewer members within the family, household incomes declined after the war.
+Thus, women stepped in to do the jobs that were earlier done by men.
+It increased the role of women and led to a demand for equal status in society.
 It made the feminist movement even stronger.

-- In the nineteenth century, colonial India had become an exporter of agricultural goods and importer of manufactures.
-The impact of the Great Depression in India was felt especially in the agricultural sector.
+- In the nineteenth century, colonial India had become an exporter of agricultural goods and an importer of manufactures.
+The impact of the Great Depression on India was felt, especially in the agricultural sector.
 It was evident that the Indian economy was closely becoming integrated into the global economy.
 India was a British colony and exported agricultural goods and imported manufactured goods.
-As international prices crashed so did the prices in India.
-The wheat prices in India fell by 50 % between 1928 and 1934.
+As international prices crashed, so did the prices in India.
+Wheat prices in India fell by 50 % between 1928 and 1934.

 - Wages were relatively low in Asian countries like China.
 Thus, they became lucrative destinations for investment by foreign MNCs competing to dominate world markets.
 The relocation of industry to low-wage countries stimulated world trade and capital flow.

-Impact of MNC’s decision to relocate production in Asian Countries was as follows:
+The impact of MNC’s decision to relocate production to Asian Countries was as follows:

 b.
-It stimulated world trade and increased capital inflow in the Asian Countries
+It stimulated world trade and increased capital inflow in Asian countries.

 4. Give two examples from history to show the impact of technology on food availability.

-- Improved transportation systems: Improved transportation systems helped the foods get delivered on time to the markets without any harm.
+- Improved transportation systems: Improved transportation systems helped the food items get delivered on time to the markets without any harm.
 Faster railways, lighter wagons and larger ships helped move food cheaply and quickly from faraway farms to final markets.

 - Refrigerated ships: The development of refrigerated ships enabled the transport of perishable foods over long distances.
-Animals were slaughtered for food at the starting point -in America, Australia or New Zealand – and then transported to Europe as frozen meat.
+Animals were slaughtered for food at the starting point – in America, Australia or New Zealand – and then transported to Europe as frozen meat.
 This reduced shipping costs and lowered meat prices in Europe.
-The poor in Europe could now add meat to their diet which was monotonous with only bread and potatoes.
+The poor in Europe could add meat to their diet, which was monotonous with only bread and potatoes.

 5. What is meant by the Bretton Woods Agreement?

 Solution: In order to preserve economic stability and full employment in the industrial world, the post-war international economic system was established.
 To execute the same, the United Nations Monetary and Financial Conference was held in July 1944 at Bretton Woods in New Hampshire, USA.
-The Bretton Woods Conference established the International Monetary Fund (IMF) to deal with external surpluses and shortages of its member-nations.
-The International Bank for Reconstruction and Development (popularly known as the World Bank) was set up to financial post-war reconstruction and they started the financial operations in 1947.
+The Bretton Woods Conference established the International Monetary Fund (IMF) to deal with external surpluses and shortages in its member nations.
+The International Bank for Reconstruction and Development (popularly known as the World Bank) was set up for financial post-war reconstruction, and it started its financial operations in 1947.

-Under the agreement, currencies were pegged to the price of gold, and the U.S. dollar was seen as a reserve currency linked to the price of gold.
+Under the agreement, currencies were pegged to the price of gold, and the US dollar was seen as a reserve currency linked to the price of gold.
 Decision-making authority was given to the Western industrial powers.
-The US was given the right of veto over key IMF and World Bank decisions.
-The Bretton Woods system was based on fixed exchange rates.
-The Bretton Woods system Opened an era of unique growth of trade and incomes for the Western industrial nations and Japan.
+The US was given the right to veto over key IMF and World Bank decisions.
+The Bretton Woods System was based on fixed exchange rates.
+The Bretton Woods System opened an era of unique growth of trade and income for the Western industrial nations and Japan.

-6. Imagine that you are an indentured Indian labour in the Carribean.
+6. Imagine that you are indentured Indian labour in the Caribbean.
 Drawing from the details in the chapter, write a letter to your family describing your life and feelings

 Solution: Dear Ma and Pa,